hyperledger/anoncreds-spec/spec/data_flow_setup.md

 disclose the unique identifier ([[ref: link_secret]]) that binds these credentials together.

-A [[ref: Holder]] may choose to generate multiple link secrets, using different ones when being issued credentials.
-When doing so, a presentation of multiple credentials may result in the proofs of the binding of the different credentials to the [[ref: Holder]] use different [[ref: link_secret]]s.
+There is nothing to stop a [[ref: Holder]] from generating multiple [[ref: link_secret]]s and contributing them to different credential issuance processes.
+However, doing so prevents the [[ref: Holder]] from producing a presentation combining credentials issued to distinct [[ref: link_secret]]s that can be proven to have been issued to the same entity.
+It is up to the [[ref: Verifier]] to require and enforce the binding between multiple credentials used in a presentation.